ysyk2021/the-ai-life-coach-utilizing-artificial-intelligence-for-personal-coaching-and-guidance/src/chapter-9-1.md

-# Discussion of Ethical Considerations When Using AI for Personal Coaching and Guidance

 As Artificial Intelligence (AI) technology becomes more prevalent in personal coaching and guidance, it is essential to address ethical considerations to ensure that individuals receive fair and unbiased support.
 In this chapter, we will discuss ethical considerations when using AI for personal coaching and guidance.